nirajpant07/TaskManagerCLI/INSTRUCTIONS.md

 ---

 ## Exit Workflow (Popups)
-- When you exit (using `!exit` or Ctrl+C), a Windows popup will ask if you want to end your workday.
+- When you exit (using `!exit` or Ctrl+C) **during an active workday**, a Windows popup will ask if you want to end your workday.
     - If you choose **Yes**:
       - For each active task, you can choose to complete, pause for next day, or skip.
       - The workday is ended, data is backed up, and a summary is shown.
     - If you choose **No**:
       - A goodbye popup appears and auto-closes after 5 seconds.
+- If you exit when **no workday is active**, only the goodbye popup appears.
 - **Note:** The goodbye popup is only reliably shown on `!exit` or Ctrl+C, not when closing the console window with the X button.

 ---